FraunhoferIOSB/FROST-Server/docs/sensorthingsapi/requestingData/STA-Expanding.md

   ]
 }
 ```
-Inside each expand, all the request parameters can be used, including "expand" itself.
+Inside each expand, all the request parameters can be used, including `$expand` itself.
 We could expand the Datastreams in the example above with the result and phenomenonTime of the latest Observation of each Datastream, and the total number of Observations.